-Timely placement of nylon erosion control mat should fall within 14 days of completion of the grading.
+Timely placement of erosion control mat should fall within 14 days of completion of the grading.
 If this does not occur, require the Contractor to place temporary erosion and sediment control measures.

-- Location and quantity of Nylon Erosion Control Mat installed - Any discussions with the Contractor concerning installation of additional Nylon Erosion Control Mat - Discussions with the Contractor concerning any necessary maintenance (i.e. replacement of damaged mat, reseeding, etc.)
+- Location and quantity of Erosion Control Mat installed - Any discussions with the Contractor concerning installation of additional Erosion Control Mat - Discussions with the Contractor concerning any necessary maintenance (i.e. replacement of damaged mat, reseeding, etc.)

-Measure the area covered by the Nylon Erosion Control Mat installed in place, not including overlaps between adjacent pieces of mat in accordance with subsection 228.05 of the standard specifications.
+Measure the area covered by the Erosion Control Mat installed in place, not including overlaps between adjacent pieces of mat in accordance with subsection 228.05 of the standard specifications.

-Documentation of this Square Yard item will be performed within the SiteManager / Daily Work Reports / Work Items tab / DWR Template.
+Documentation of the Erosion Control Mat will be performed within the SiteManager / Daily Work Reports / Work Items tab.